 Induce durable remissions

-There is no standard chemoimmunotherapy regimen.
+Recent studies have suggested that targeted therapy is as efficacious if not superior to upfront chemoimmunotherapy for most patients.
 Selection of initial therapy depends on patient characteristics, disease-specific features such as presence of del(17p), and the overarching goals of therapy.

 Relapsed or refractory CLL

 Relapsed or refractory CLL should be confirmed histologically before restarting treatment.
-Transformation to large cell lymphoma (Richter's transformation) should be excluded specifically.
+Transformation to large cell lymphoma (Richter's transformation) should be specifically excluded.
 Asymptomatic patients with recurrent CLL are monitored closely for symptoms that warrant treatment.
 Factors that influence choice of treatment at relapse include

 Initial therapy used